Sign up for Club Timmisa

 Your reservation number is six characters long and can contain both numbers and letters

 Ilulissat means icebergs, and indeed the ice, the icebergs and the fjord also make up the town’s landmark.
-The endless whiteness and incomprehensibly huge universe generate a special light that will remain etched in your memory forever.
+After travelling to Ilulissat the endless whiteness and incomprehensibly huge universe generate a special light that will remain etched in your memory forever.
+But Ilulissat is also a city that has much more to offer than its icebergs.
 The town is both pleasant and active: Museums, life at the harbour, the church and urban life with cafés, restaurants and a disco.

 The Arctic explorer Knud Rasmussen was born and bred in Ilulissat.
 Visit his exhibition and get an impression of the courage and determination that characterised his perilous expeditions.